-I have written longer biographies-the ones about my father, Raymond Horton, and my late husband, Henry Ho-but this biography of my paternal grandmother presented other challenges.
+This biography of my paternal grandmother was difficult to write.
 It will be obvious to my readers that she was not one of my favorite people.
 I do nevertheless admire her tenacity in the face of adversity.
+She came from hearty stock, as is seen from the biographies of her parents, four grandparents, and eight great grandparents that form the McCoun branch of this family history writing project.